 The Council of the Swiss Abroad (CSA) is the legislative body of the Organisation of the Swiss Abroad (OSA).
 The CSA, elected by the Swiss communities abroad, acts as a representative of the Swiss diaspora.
 It defends the interests of Swiss expatriates before the authorities and public opinion in Switzerland and is therefore generally referred to as the ‘Parliament of the Swiss Abroad’.

-The CSA meets twice a year in Switzerland for a day-long meeting to discuss important matters concerning the Swiss Abroad and to voice an opinion on current affairs on behalf of the expatriate community.
+The CSA meets twice a year in Switzerland for a day-long meeting (suspended in 2020/21 due to COVID-19) to discuss important matters concerning the Swiss Abroad and to voice an opinion on current affairs on behalf of the expatriate community.
 The Council members from around the world convene in spring as well as in late summer at the Congress of the Swiss Abroad.
 Between sessions, routine business is handled by the Executive Board and the Administration Team.
 The CSA ensures that the voice of the Swiss expatriate community is heard.

 Click on the icon for more information about:

 Background photo credits: Depositphotos, Francine Schaepper Photography, Organisation of the Swiss Abroad, CSA Oceania

 We, the re-elected Oceania delegates to the Council of the Swiss Abroad are conducting a survey.

 As representatives of our region we would like to identify the topics that matter to the Swiss Abroad and set priorities to focus on for the next four years.

 Your input will help to not only identify issues but also enable us to take a well informed approach.

 The anonymous survey will take less than 5 minutes of your time: https://tinyurl.com/28utn692